cemu-project/cemu_graphic_packs/docs/index.md

 ## Cemu Graphic Packs

-### What's recommended?
+### Download Link

-It's recommended to download all the graphic packs.
-Download [this archive](https://ci.appveyor.com/api/projects/slashiee/cemu-graphic-packs/artifacts/graphicPacks.zip?branch=master) to get all of the graphic packs.
+[This archive](https://ci.appveyor.com/api/projects/slashiee/cemu-graphic-packs/artifacts/graphicPacks.zip?branch=master) has all of the graphic packs needed.
 Please delete the old ones first before adding in the new ones.

-If you want higher quality, [Quality](https://github.com/slashiee/cemu_graphic_packs/tree/master/Quality) is the way to go.

-If you want better performance, [Performance](https://github.com/slashiee/cemu_graphic_packs/tree/master/Performance) is the way to go.

-If you want to push your GPU to it's limits, [Enthusiast](https://github.com/slashiee/cemu_graphic_packs/tree/master/Enthusiast) is the way to go... although I wouldn't recommended it.

-If you want to upgrade your game experience, [Enhancement](https://github.com/slashiee/cemu_graphic_packs/tree/master/Enhancement) is right up your ally.

-If you want game patches ([Cemuhook](http://sshnuke.net/cemuhook/) required), [Modifications](https://github.com/slashiee/cemu_graphic_packs/tree/master/Modifications) is there.

-If there's a certain issue with a game that's in the current version of Cemu, you should look at [Workaround](https://github.com/slashiee/cemu_graphic_packs/tree/master/Workaround) to see if there's a workaround for it.

 ### Games with Graphic Packs